 Continue framing walls for new space organization.

-And if we are fortunate enough to receive the $1,500 Music for the Mission Grant we will dig the holes for new metal supports in the basement.
+We have been awarded a $1,500 Music for the Mission Grant, but this money will not be dispersed to us until the end of 2018.
 This is a pretty great list of accomplishments for a scattered group of sick people.
 Thank you all for helping.
 (Note: with the $6,000 of donations received in December 2017 we will be able to continue work and accumulation of used and discounted building materials.
 Hooray!)